-The NZFBF has a complaints procedure by which Stakeholders may submit complaints.
+NZFBF has a complaints procedure by which Stakeholders may submit complaints.

-Where a complaint involves a request for a review and possible republication of Closing rates the complaint will be handled in accordance with the NZFBF's Benchmark Complaints Policy and the following procedures.
+Where a complaint involves a request for a review and possible re-publication of Closing Rates, the complaint will be handled in accordance with the NZFBF's Complaints Policy and the following procedures:

-- Any user can request a review of Closing Rates if it believes that the rate is materially incorrect, such request to be investigated by the NZFBF; - A request to review Closing Rates must be lodged by phone or email to the NZFBF before 5:15pm NZ time.
-Please call 0800 693 282 or email helpdesk@nzfbf.org; - NZFBF will take steps to verify the basis of the complaint.
-If it is identified that a recalculation is warranted then a recommendation will be made as per the procedures of section 2.3 of the relevant methodology documents, available on the NZFBF website; and, - NZFBF will maintain a log of all requests to recalculate Closing Rates, including the entities which requested it, the investigations undertaken, and the reasons for the decision taken by the NZFBF.
-This information will be published to the market, one month in arrears, on the NZFBF website.
+- Any user can request a review of Closing Rates if it believes that the rate is materially incorrect, such requests will be investigated by the NZFBF; - A request to review Closing Rates must be lodged by phone or email to the NZFBF before 5:15pm NZ time.
+Please call 0800 693 282 or email helpdesk@nzfbf.co.nz; - NZFBF will take steps to verify the basis of the complaint.
+If it is identified that a re-calculation is warranted, a recommendation will be made as per the procedures of section 2.3 of the relevant methodology documents, available on the NZFBF website; and, - NZFBF will maintain a log of all requests to re-calculate Closing Rates, including the entities which requested it, the investigations undertaken, and the reasons for the decision taken by the NZFBF.